equinor/gordo-client/README.md

 ## Installation

-Python 3.9 need to be installed in the system first.
+At least python 3.9 need to be installed in the system first.

 In order to install or uninstall this library run following commands.
 ```bash